 A Form SS-4, Application for Employer Identification Number (EIN), is a United States Internal Revenue Service (IRS) form used to apply for an Employer Identification Number.

 An EIN is a unique nine-digit number assigned to businesses for tax reporting purposes, and it serves as a Social Security Number (SSN) for a company.
 It is used for many business activities, including opening a bank account, hiring employees, and filing tax returns.

 What is Form SS-4?

-Form SS-4, also known as an SS4 IRS Notification Letter, is an IRS application form you can use to request a nine-digit Employer Identification Number (EIN).
-An EIN is the Taxpayer Identification Number (TIN) for your business, and is assigned to you for business purposes only.
+Form SS-4, an SS4 IRS Notification Letter, is an IRS application form to request a nine-digit Employer Identification Number (EIN).
+An EIN is your business’s Taxpayer Identification Number (TIN) and is assigned to you for business purposes only.

 What is Form SS-4 Used For?

-The information on the SS-4 form is used to establish your business tax account, and allows the IRS to identify your business along with its associated accounts.
+The information on the SS-4 form is used to establish your business tax account, allowing the IRS to identify your business and its associated accounts.

 Do I Need to File Form SS-4?